 NVIC Note: There are some doctors who either administer vaccines singly or limit the numbers of vaccines given simultaneously.

-, vaccinated individuals can still be asymptomatic carriers of diphtheria.
+According to the CDC, vaccinated inpiduals can still be asymptomatic carriers of diphtheria.
 Like with every vaccine, vaccine induced immunity wanes over time.
 The CDC recommends adults get booster shots every 10 years.

 Yes.
 There is a gap in medical knowledge in terms of predicting who will have an adverse reaction to the diphtheria containing vaccines and who will not.